Skip to main content

 The Vietnamese Language

-Vietnamese (Tiếng Việt) is the official and national language of Vietnam, spoken by the vast majority of the population as a native or second language.
+Vietnamese (Tiếng Việt) is the official and national language of Vietnam, spoken by the vast majority of the population as a first or second language.
 It belongs to the Austroasiatic language family, specifically the Vietic branch, which also includes some minority languages spoken in Vietnam and Laos.
-Although it is distantly related to languages like Khmer, Vietnamese has developed distinct characteristics due to centuries of contact with other cultures.
+Although distantly related to languages like Khmer, Vietnamese has developed many distinct features due to centuries of cultural contact and historical influence.

-A major influence on Vietnamese is Classical Chinese, due to more than 1,000 years of Chinese rule and ongoing cultural and scholarly exchange.
-This impact is most evident in its vocabulary, particularly in words related to governance, philosophy, and religion.
-Originally, Vietnamese was written using Chữ Nôm—a logographic script based on Chinese characters—but this was replaced in the 17th century by quốc ngữ, a Latin-based alphabet developed by Portuguese and French Jesuit missionaries.
-Quốc ngữ became widespread under French colonial rule and is now the official writing system in Vietnam.
+A major historical influence on Vietnamese is Classical Chinese, stemming from more than 1,000 years of Chinese rule and ongoing cultural and scholarly exchange.
+This impact is most evident in vocabulary related to governance, philosophy, religion, and literature.
+Originally, Vietnamese was written using Chữ Nôm, a logographic script based on Chinese characters.
+In the 17th century, quốc ngữ, a Latin-based alphabet developed by Portuguese and French Jesuit missionaries, gradually replaced Chữ Nôm.
+Quốc ngữ became widespread under French colonial rule and is now the official writing system in Vietnam, using diacritics to indicate tones and certain vowel qualities.

 Asterix in Vietnam: From Bootlegs to Official Publications